 Ursa Major constellation lies in the northern sky.
 Its name means “the great bear,” or “the larger bear,” in Latin.
 The smaller bear is represented by Ursa Minor.

-Ursa Major is one of the best known constellations in the sky.
-The brightest stars in the constellation form the Big Dipper asterism, one of the most recognizable shapes in the sky, also known as the Plough.
+Ursa Major is the largest northern constellation and third largest constellation in the sky.
+Its brightest stars form the Big Dipper asterism, one of the most recognizable shapes in the sky, also known as the Plough.
 Ursa Major is well-known in most world cultures and associated with a number of myths.
+It was one of the constellations catalogued by the Greek astronomer Ptolemy in the 2nd century.
+In Greek mythology, it is associated with Callisto, a nymph who was turned into a bear by Zeus’ jealous wife Hera.

 In a different version of the tale, it is not Hera but Artemis who transforms Callisto into a bear.
 Artemis does this to punish the nymph for breaking her vow of chastity to the goddess.
-Many years later, both Callisto and Arcas get captured in the forest and taken to King Lycaon as a gift.
-The mother and son take refuge in the temple of Zeus, where trespassing is punishable by death, but the god intervenes and saves them, placing them both in the sky.
+Many years later, both Callisto and Arcas are captured in the forest and taken to King Lycaon as a gift.
+The mother and son take refuge in the temple of Zeus, and the god intervenes and saves them, placing them both in the sky.

 There is an entirely different Greek myth associated with Ursa Major, the one about Adrasteia.
 Adrasteia was one of the nymphs who took care of Zeus when he was very young.
 Zeus’ father Cronus was told by an oracle that one of his children would eventually overthrow him and, fearful of the prophecy, Cronus swallowed all his children until Zeus was born.
 Rhea, Zeus’ mother, smuggled their youngest child to the island of Crete, where the nymphs Adrasteia and Ida nursed young Zeus for a year.
 In this version of the myth, Ida is associated with the constellation Ursa Minor.
 Amaltheia, the goat that nursed Zeus, was placed in the sky as the bright star Capella in the constellation Auriga.
 The prophecy eventually came true; Zeus overthrew Cronus and freed his brothers Hades and Poseidon and sisters Demeter, Hera and Hestia.